C. T. C. Wall: Personal life

 Terry Wall has been married to Sandra Hearnshaw since 1959, and they have four children together.
 He was the treasurer of the Wirral area SDP from 1985 until its merger with the then Liberal Party in 1988.
 Wall continued on as treasurer of the newly formed Wirral West Liberal Democrats but, as of May 2020, is no longer holding this position.
 Wall has been an LEA appointed governor of West Kirby Grammar School since 1987 but has also given up this position.
 He has also held the post of treasurer at Hoylake Chamber Concert Society.
-He has 7 grandchildren of which he lives with 3, Alex, Armand and Josie.
-He also has 2 great grandchildren as of 2020, Rory and Felix.
+He has 7 grandchildren and 4 great grandchildren as of 2024, Rory, Felix, Valentina and Leo.